TropicSapling/triforce/README.md

 		- i.e. if we `let f = Something`, then `let f _ = SomethingElse` redefines `f` while ``` let `f _` = SomethingElse ``` becomes `let Something = SomethingElse`
 		- this is because `<pattern to define>` is taken as `frozen code`
 		- the surrounding backticks force evaluation even when frozen
+	- `<pattern to match>` is always fully evaluated, even if it's inside a frozen block
 9. Functions are *pure* and *open* by default.
 	- pure functions cannot use mutable patterns defined outside
 		- ex: `let g = $x => x;` - OK